sujal-thakkar/ten-days-of-voice-agents-2025/frontend/README.md

 - Virtual avatar integration
 - Light/dark theme switching with system preference detection
 - Customizable branding, colors, and UI text via configuration
+- Day 6 fraud-case dashboard that reads live data from the SQLite database used by the backend tools

 This template is built with Next.js and is free for you to use or modify as you see fit.